A quick guide to the divorce process

 As divorce can be a complex process, you might find it useful to seek professional legal advice at the start and during the process so that you understand your rights and your entitlement and to ensure that any decisions made are legally binding.

 We have specialist Family lawyers to advise on all aspects of relationship breakdown, including divorce, separation and the resolution of financial and children matters.
-For more information, please contact our Family team who would be happy to advise you.
+For more information, please contact our Family Law Team who would be happy to advise you.

 Are you considering getting a divorce?
 Download our free guide and find out the six key decisions you need to make.